Kevin Plank: School giving

-In November 2014, Plank pledged $25 million to the University of Maryland to be used for the proposed athletics and academic complex.
+Plank has donated $25 million to the University of Maryland to be used for the proposed athletics and academic complex.
 The project has converted Cole Field House, the school's former basketball arena, into the football facility, a sports medicine center and student entrepreneurship lab.
-In 2015, Plank pledged $16 million to St. John's College High School in Washington, DC, to fund athletics, academics and entrepreneurship initiatives.
+In 2015, Plank donated $16 million to St. John's College High School in Washington, DC, to fund athletics, academics and entrepreneurship initiatives.
 Plank donated $1 million to the Archdiocese of Baltimore in 2016 to help 100 more children go to Catholic school.

 Personal life

-Plank married Desiree Guerzon, in 2003.
+Plank married Desiree Guerzon in 2003, a Filipina-American registered nurse graduated from Georgetown University.
 They have two children, and live in Lutherville, Maryland.
 As of February 2018, Forbes estimated his net worth at US$1.8 billion.

 Before living in Lutherville, he lived in the Georgetown section of Washington, DC.
 His former home, when he put it up for sale, was the most expensive home on the market in Washington, DC.

 Politics

 According to the Federal Election Commission, Plank has donated to both major U.S. political parties and to individuals of both parties.
 On CNBC's Halftime Report in February 2017, Plank commented on Donald Trump's pro-business philosophy, saying the president was a "real asset" to the business community.
 Plank's comments drew criticism on social media.
 As some customers vowed to boycott the brand, three major endorsers—Stephen Curry, ballerina Misty Copeland, and actor Dwayne "The Rock" Johnson—went on Twitter to express their opposition.
 Johnson called Plank's words "divisive".
 In the days following the remarks, Plank bought a full-page advertisement in The Baltimore Sun to clarify his comments.
 In the ad, Plank said Under Armour stood for job creation, but publicly opposed the president's proposed travel ban.

-Plank sat on the President Trump's American Manufacturing Council.
-He stepped down from the council following President Trump's comments on violence in Charlottesville, Virginia, saying Under Armour "engages in innovation and sports, not politics".
+Plank sat on Trump's American Manufacturing Council.
+He stepped down from the council following Trump's comments on violence in Charlottesville, Virginia, saying Under Armour "engages in innovation and sports, not politics".
 Additionally, he publicly opposed President Trump's decision to withdraw from the Paris Accord and was among the Fortune 500 CEOs to sign a pledge to promote workplace diversity and inclusion.